You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 After installing the Apex Unity SDK, navigate to Runtime > Unity.
 Add the ApexSystem script to any object in the scene.
 Any object that the ApexSystem script is added to will NOT be deleted between level changes.

-Requirements for building with the Apex SDK
+Requirements for Building with the Apex SDK

 The project's API Compatibility Level needs to be .NET 4.x or newer.